 Survivors of the Orangeburg Massacre were determined the deaths of Hammond, Middleton and Smith would not be in vain.
 In 1999, many joined with white Orangeburg residents and called for healing in the community.
 In 2003, Governor Mark Sanford offered a written apology for the massacre.

 Despite official government apologies, most survivors of the Orangeburg Massacre feel South Carolina continues to suppress knowledge of what really happened.
-Fifty years later, they’re still haunted by the carnage that took place and vow to continue to honor the victims and work to bring the truth to light to prevent a repeat of the tragedy.
+More than fifty years later, they’re still haunted by the carnage that took place and vow to continue to honor the victims and work to bring the truth to light to prevent a repeat of the tragedy.

 50 Years After 3 Students Died in SC Civil Rights Protest, Survivors Still Ask ‘Why?’
 The Charlotte Observer.